The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/mark-griffith.md

     console.log(advice);
     ```
-    Variables declared under the var keyword are globally scoped so the value is accessable in this case.
+    Variables declared under the var keyword are function scoped so the value is accessable in this case.